William M. Branham: Legacy and influence

-Branham's followers

 Followers of Branham's teachings can be found around the world; Branham claimed to have made over one million converts during his campaign meetings.
 In 1986, there were an estimated 300,000 followers.
 In 2000, the William Branham Evangelical Association had missions on every inhabited continent – with 1,600 associated churches in Latin America and growing missions across Africa.
 In 2018, Voice of God Recordings claimed to serve Branham-related support material to about two million people through the William Branham Evangelical Association, and estimated there were 2–4 million total followers of Branham's teachings.

 Branham's followers do not have a central unifying leadership.
 Shortly after Branham's death, his followers divided in multiple feuding groups.
 Many different followers of Branham's teachings have claimed to be his immediate successor, or an Elisha to his Elijah.
 Many also believe that Branham's son Joseph has claimed the inheritance of his father's ministry.
 Each of the men claiming to be his successor have established new sects of Branham's followers.

-Branham's sons Joseph and Billy Paul lead the William Branham Evangelical Association and hold influence over many churches.
-Peary Greene (1933–2015) in Arizona, and Ewald Frank in Germany both held influence over a significant number of churches.
-Tensions over Branham's identity are one the primary causes of divisions between the groups.
-Followers of Branham's son expect the resurrection of Branham to fulfill unfinished prophecies.
-Followers of the Green and Frank believe Branham's prophecies will have a spiritual fulfillment and not require his return.
-Still other groups believe Branham was the return of Christ.

 His followers "range widely in belief in practice."
 Some followers have attempted to reform Branham's most extreme teachings.
 While most churches adhere to a common set of tenets, the "extreme local authority" of the church promoted by Branham has led to widespread differences in interpretation of Branham's prophetic teachings.
 One common theme among all groups is the belief that Branham was the return of Elijah the prophet and receiving his prophetic revelations is necessary to escape the impending destruction of the world.

 Some groups of Branham's followers refuse medical treatment because of their divine healing beliefs.
 Many followers of Branham's teachings live within insular communities, with their own schools and with no access to television or internet or outside media.
 Some groups prohibit their members from having relationships with outsiders.
 Those who leave are often shunned or disowned.